OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_userinterface.md

 ## 1. Introduction

-In order to reach the best User Interface experience possible there are some implementations to the Application side.
+In order to obtain the best User Interface experience possible there are some concerns to have when developing the Model.

 ## 2. User Interface